mideind/GreynirEngine/doc/simpletree.rst

             Góðglöðum körlunum langar í hesti .

-    .. py:attribute:: possessive
+    .. py:attribute:: genitive

-        Returns a ``str`` containing the *possessive* form, if it exists, of the word corresponding to the root of this subtree only.
-If no possessive form exists, the word or token text is returned unchanged.
+        Returns a ``str`` containing the *genitive* form, if it exists, of the word corresponding to the root of this subtree only.
+If no genitive form exists, the word or token text is returned unchanged.
 For nonterminal roots, an empty string is returned.